top of page

 write better Packaging specification...

-A packaging specification is the document that removes that uncertainty.
+Download our guide - A packaging specification is the document that removes that uncertainty.
 It translates a design into measurable, manufacturable, and testable requirements.
 It defines materials, dimensions, tolerances, performance expectations, testing methods, and approval criteria.
 In simple terms, it tells the supplier exactly what to make — and how to prove it works.
-Whether you are working with pouches, bottles, closures, or corrugated boxes, specifications are the foundation of packagi
+Whether you are working with pouches, bottles, closures, or corrugated boxes, specifications are the

 Meenakshi Stuart